Rhodum/Rhodum-Launchers/README.md

-# Rhodum-Launchers
+# Python Launcher
-This is the source codes for all the rhodum launchers used from 2020 - 2021
+This launcher was used in the begging of 2021 when Rhodum had it's first 2010 client.